We headed out early this morning for Tombstone Arizona, it was about a two hour drive.

 while Barry was repairing the drip line.

 Barry took me to Skydive Arizona today, what a great place!
-They have tables and chairs set up right next to the landing area so you can see all the action!
+They have tables and chairs set up right next to the landing area so you can see all the action!Every load of jumpers the plane took up seemed to have at least one tandem jump take place.

 This lady didn't look like she enjoyed her tandem jump too much, she stood out there like that for about 5 minutes before she could walk off the field.